 December 31, 2006

-We all have a need to feel special.
-It is not the need that is dysfunctional, it is how we go about getting the need met that can be either dysfunctional or healthy.
-In this article, discover healthy special-ness.
+We all have a need to feel special, but it's how we go about getting the need met that can be either dysfunctional or healthy.

 From the time Jennifer was a little child, she was demanding of attention, especially from her mother, Sarah.
 With two older brothers, Jennifer had a "special" place in the family as the baby and the only girl.
 She made sure to establish a "special" relationship with her mother, who relished the connection since she didn't have much of a relationship with her emotionally distant husband.